 The Importance of Calcium

-As a general guideline, adult men and women should aim for at least 1,000 mg calcium per day.
-Adequate vitamin D is also important, as vitamin D plays a role in both immune system function and bone health.
-Vitamin D also regulates how much calcium circulates in the bloodstream, and how much will be used by the bones to maintain healthy structure.
+As a general guideline, adult men and women should aim for at least 1,000 milligrams of calcium per day.
+Adequate vitamin D is important to both immune system function and bone health.
+Vitamin D also regulates how much calcium circulates in the bloodstream and how much calcium the bones will use to maintain healthy structure.

-People who do not consume enough calcium, and/or have low vitamin D levels, are at increased risk of developing brittle bones, a condition known as osteoporosis.
-Worse, some corticosteroid drugs used to treat Crohn’s inflammation may contribute to risk factors for osteoporosis.
+People who don’t consume enough calcium or who have low vitamin D levels are at increased risk of developing brittle bones.
+This condition is known as osteoporosis.
+Worse, some corticosteroid drugs that treat Crohn’s inflammation may contribute to risk factors for osteoporosis.

-Since Crohn’s patients often develop osteoporosis, physicians may prescribe a drug class known as biphosphonates to prevent bone mineral loss.
-However, a recent study showed that taking one of these drugs was no better at preventing bone mineral loss than taking a daily supplemental vitamin D (1,000 IU) and calcium citrate (800 mg).
-This finding suggests that getting enough calcium and vitamin D should suffice to keep Crohn’s patients’ bones healthy.
-If taking daily supplements is feasible, Crohn’s patients may find that this is the best way to ensure adequate intake of these two crucial nutrients.
+Since Crohn’s patients often develop osteoporosis, a doctor may prescribe biphosphonates to prevent bone mineral loss.
+However, a recent study showed that taking one of these drugs wasn’t better at preventing bone mineral loss than taking daily vitamin D and calcium citrate supplements.
+This finding suggests that getting enough calcium and vitamin D should keep Crohn’s patients’ bones healthy.
+People with Crohn’s may find that taking supplements is the best way to ingest more calcium.

 The Challenge of Lactose Intolerance

 Milk and dairy products are among the richest dietary sources of calcium.
-Unfortunately, Crohn’s patients often fail to consume enough dairy, out of fear (or certainty) that they are lactose intolerant.
-Lactose intolerance is a condition in which a person is unable to break down the sugars (known as lactose) present in milk, due to the lack of an enzyme called lactase.
+Crohn’s patients often avoid dairy because they suspect they’re lactose intolerant.
+Lactose intolerance is when a person can’t break down the sugars (lactose) in milk due to the lack of the lactase enzyme.

-Humans are ordinarily born with the ability to produce the enzyme, and thus to digest milk, but many adults lose this ability as they mature.
-Someone that can’t digest milk will experience symptoms ranging from gas and discomfort to diarrhea and cramping if they consume milk products.
-While not all people diagnosed with Crohn’s disease are actually lactose intolerant, studies suggest that about 40 percent of Crohn’s patients have some degree of lactose intolerance.
-Studies have also shown that people whose Crohn’s disease affects the small bowel are especially likely to experience lactose intolerance.
-Intolerance in this subpopulation of patients may be as high as 100 percent.
+Usually, humans are born with the ability to produce the enzyme and digest milk.
+However, many adults lose this ability as they mature.
+Someone who can’t digest milk will experience symptoms ranging from gas and discomfort to diarrhea and cramping if they consume milk products.

-Fortunately, even people who consider themselves lactose intolerant are generally able to tolerate up to two cups of milk per day (supplying about 11 g lactose), with few ill side effects.
-Even better news for the Crohn’s patient is the exceptionally low amount of lactose in hard cheese.
+Yet even people who are lactose intolerant may be able to tolerate some dairy every day, though tolerance is highly variable from person to person.
+Some can tolerate up to two cups of milk per day, which supplies about 11 grams of lactose.
+Even better news is the exceptionally low amount of lactose in hard cheese.
 Parmesan, for example, contains less than one gram of lactose per teaspoon, yet it contains a relatively large amount of calcium.

-Patients who are truly intolerant to even small amounts of lactose should be aware that food manufacturers often add lactose to prepared foods—without listing it on product labeling.
-Examples of foods with this “stealth” lactose include packaged breads and baked goods, processed meats such as sausage and hamburgers, soft drinks, and some breakfast drinks and “slimming” products, among other foods.
+People who are truly intolerant to even small amounts of lactose should be aware that food manufacturers often add lactose to processed and packaged foods.
+Examples of these foods include:

 Alternatives to Dairy

-Crohn’s patients concerned about lactose intolerance can experiment with calcium-fortified substitute foods that may help take the place of dairy in the diet.
+People with Crohn’s who are concerned about lactose intolerance can experiment with calcium-fortified foods.
+These foods may help take the place of dairy in the diet.
 Soy products, such as soy milk with added calcium, are now widely available.
 Rarely, some people are allergic to soy.
-Alternatives to soy milk include rice milk, almond milk, or even coconut milk.
-As mentioned, hard cheeses, such as parmesan, contain very little lactose, while supplying relatively large amounts of calcium
+Alternatives to soy milk include rice milk, almond milk, flax milk, hemp milk or even coconut milk.
+Hard cheeses, such as Parmesan, contain very little lactose while supplying relatively large amounts of calcium.

-Mild soft cheeses, such as ricotta or cottage cheese, supply more than 300 mg calcium per half cup.
-In contrast, one cup of low fat milk supplies about 300 mg calcium.
-Eight ounces of plain fat-free yogurt supplies more than 450 mg calcium, with the added benefit of probiotics.
-Greek yogurt provides up to 20 percent of the daily requirement for calcium, in a single 6-ounce serving.
+Mild, soft cheeses, such as ricotta or cottage cheese, supply more than 300 milligrams of calcium per half cup.
+In contrast, one cup of low fat milk supplies about 300 milligrams of calcium.
+Eight ounces of plain fat-free yogurt supplies more than 450 milligrams of calcium.
+Greek yogurt provides up to 20 percent of the daily requirement for calcium in a single six-ounce serving.
 Of course, amounts vary by product, so check labels to be sure you’re getting enough calcium throughout the day.